cethatch/browser-extenstion-manager/README.md

 }
 ```

 Styling both light and dark modes within a single style sheet was a challenge I had yet to face in previous work.
-My main goal when approaching this was to avoid redundant CSS from having multiple stylesheets.
+My main goal when approaching this was to avoid redundant CSS in multiple stylesheets.
 Instead, I made use of CSS variables, and defined them based on which mode was active.
 For example:

 This defines a light gradient for the ligh-mode background:
 ```css